Our visit to Ronda, a unique town in the south of Spain

 Vandals and Visigoths

 Afterward, a lot of different tribes came, such as the Germanic Vandals and the Visigoths.
 During this period it was rarely ever peaceful.
-More battles were fought over a period of various hundred years.
+They fought more battles over a period of various hundred years.
 In the year 554, the Justinian army took control of the coastal southern part of Spain, included the Balearic Islands.

 The Islamic period

 Ronda achieved its zenith in the Middle Ages.
-In those times Ronda was a really small town but it would play a key role in the following historical events in this region of Spain.
+In those times Ronda was a tiny town, but it would play a key role in the following historical events in this region of Spain.
 It became a safe haven for fleeing Muslims after their defeat in Granada.
-The Islamic period had a huge influence on the region, and a big cultural legacy was left and is still visible today.
+The Islamic period had an immense influence on the region, and a big cultural legacy was left and is still visible today.

 In times of war, the water supply was of utmost importance.
-You can still visit the water mine of the Casa del Rey Moro and even if it never was the house of a Moorish king, the water mine definitely is from those times.
+You can still visit the water mine of the Casa del Rey Moro, and even if it never was the house of a Moorish king, the water mine definitely is from those times.
 The house is from a much later date built in the 18th Century.
-The beautiful garden, which has some fabulous views, was designed by the French landscape gardener Jean Claude Forestier, in 1912
+The French landscape gardener Jean Claude Forestier designed the beautiful garden, which has some fabulous views, in 1912.

 The Moorish king Abomelik

 In the 14th Century, the town was constantly besieged.
-The Moorish king Abomelik is said to have used Christian captives to cut out the stone steps in the wall of the gorge so to get at the water.
-The slaves were then positioned on the steps in a long line, relaying full water skins up.
-In those times the steps were said to be 365 in total, some got lost, one does not know how but now there are less than 300.
-The staircase fell into disrepair and was in a bad shape but was restored in 1911.
+The Moorish king Abomelik is said to have used Christian captives to cut out the stone steps in the gorge’s wall so to get at the water.
+They then positioned the slaves on the steps in a long line, relaying full water skins up.
+In those times the steps were said to be 365 in total, some got lost.
+One does not know how, but now there are less than 300.
+The staircase fell into disrepair and was in a terrible shape but was restored in 1911.

 The Casa del Rey Moro